mridg/basic-resume/main.typ

   company: "Coherent, Inc.",
   dates: dates-helper(start-date: "May 2025", end-date: "August 2025"),
 )
 - Wrote Python scripts using OpenCV to collect and process image data for an AI defect detection model, helping improve the model's detection accuracy for surface flaws on semiconductor wafer chucks
-- Built interactive PowerBI dashboards to visualize quality metrics, providing the engineering team with clearer insights into manufacturing trends
+- Built interactive PowerBI dashboards to visualize quality metrics, providing the team with insights into manufacturing trends
-- Assisted with root cause analysis on a critical component failure by performing physical inspections and identifying the cause
+- Assisted with root cause analysis on critical component failures by performing physical inspections and identifying the cause

 // #work(
 //   title: "Manufacturing Engineering Intern",